Dennis C. Wolff: Campaign for Congress

 The contest heated up in October, when Wolff claimed Meuser told him privately to "go to hell" at a debate in Berks County.
 Meuser's campaign denied the allegation, stating that Wolff's claim was "completely insane" and "completely made up," apparently unaware that video evidence of the interaction existed.
 Later, Meuser would concede and confess to making the comment.

 Meuser would go on to spend roughly 150% of Wolff's spending in the race, an unprecedented amount for a Republican in a R+14 district.
 The majority of Meuser's ads were negative and attacked Wolff, which included digitally manipulated pictures of Wolff and Rep. Nancy Pelosi as football teammates, or holding hands, claiming they were "on the same team."
 Wolff in multiple television ads and interviews debunked Meuser's attack, stating publicly that he supported new leadership and would not back Nancy Pelosi.
 Meuser's campaign continued to campaign on that unsubstantiated claim and significantly outspent Wolff in advertising to push that message.
 Wolff and Pelosi have never met.

 Meuser also spent significant financial resources in an attempt to frame Wolff as an "extreme liberal," despite Wolff's endorsement by the Blue Dog Democrats, financially conservative views, and support for Second Amendment rights.
-Meuser, to shock of Republicans and contrary to his campaign messaging, was unable to secure the endorsement of the National Rifle Association.
+Meuser, to shock of Republicans and contrary to his campaign messaging, was unable to secure the endorsement of the NRA Political Victory Fund.

 Wolff hit Meuser for acquiring his fortunate by abusing the Medicare system.
 Meuser's motorized wheelchair manufacturing company, Pride Mobility, was the target of an investigation by the United States Office of the Inspector General which found that Pride Mobility had illegally partaken in massive Medicare abuse.
-They were fined $80,000 for this abuse and required to meet proscribed government standards to stop their illegal practices.
+They were fined $80,000 for this abuse and required to meet prescribed government standards to stop their illegal practices.

 Not a single newspaper in the 9th District would endorse Dan Meuser for Congress, despite the significant Republican voter registration advantage.
 This was widely seen as a rebuke to Meuser's notoriously short temper, vicious campaign tactics, and Wolff running a final television ad calling for civility in politics.
 During this ad, Wolff called Meuser out for his "go to hell" remark.
 Wolff received the endorsement two local newspapers and the agricultural newspaper Farmshine.
 The Sunbury Daily Item endorsed Wolff with the headline "Denny Wolff: A Different Kind of Democrat."
 The Sunbury Daily Item cited Wolff's moderate views, experience, and emphasis on bipartisanship in their endorsement decision.
 The paper said Meuser gave them absolutely no indication he cared to work across the aisle for the betterment of the 9th district.

 The general election was held on November 6, 2018.
 Meuser topped Wolff with 59.7% of the vote, compared to Wolff's 40.3%.
 Wolff successfully appealed to a broad cross section of the electorate, roughly cutting in half President Trump's 34%+ 2016 margin of victory just two years earlier in the deeply Republican district.